 What Happens to a Building with Asbestos During a Fire?

 For centuries, various societies have relied upon asbestos for a variety of purposes.
 After all, when mined, it simply looks and behaves like a normal mineral.
-Moreover, given its relatively low cost, along with some very useful properties, such as resistance to heat and fire, asbestos traditionally seemed like the perfect solution for many construction industry products.
+Moreover, given its relatively low cost along with some very useful properties, asbestos traditionally seemed like the perfect solution for many construction industry products.

 But now, it is widely known that asbestos, in certain circumstances, poses extreme risks to human health.
 Steps have been taken around the world to improve the situation, but dangers still remain.
-For example, what happens when asbestos is present in a burning building, and how much do we need to worry about asbestos after fires?
+For example, is asbestos flammable?
+What happens when asbestos is present in a burning building, and how much do we need to worry about asbestos after fires?

 Why Should We Be Concerned about Asbestos in Burning Buildings?

 Asbestos was long used in industries ranging from car parts, to shipyards, to construction, and everything in between.
 In fact, for many years, some industries hid the dangers of asbestos, even after companies learned about them.
 Fortunately, a number of high profile lawsuits helped bring the issue to a head.
 Government regulation has also played an important role in improving worker safety.

 However, while it is true that asbestos is used less now than in the past, it has not been completely banned in the United States.
 Additionally, many buildings have extremely long lives.
 Therefore, even when we take into consideration that many construction products that once used asbestos have now stopped using it, we must remember that thousands upon thousands of buildings and homes were constructed before those changes took place.
 Therefore, these older buildings often contain products made with asbestos.

 As a result, concerns over the presence of asbestos after a fire are still completely relevant in today’s times.